williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 ### JSON data
 + Use camelCase for JSON field names
-+ Wrap responses in envelopes only when needed
 + Consistent format of results
-+ Endpoint URL should include .json extension
++ Endpoint URL should include .json extension?

 ### Errors
 + An API should provide a useful error message with its own set of fields (including HTTP status codes)